 This page contains known issues that can occur while using the Survey123 field app to complete a survey and provides suggestions to resolve them.

-Select Yes in the message box to go back and edit your answers before submitting.
-Selecting No closes the error message and returns you to the outbox.
+Click Yes in the message box to go back and edit your answers before submitting.
+Clicking No closes the error message and returns you to the outbox.

 Some common send errors are listed in the following table:

 Feature service requirements not met. supportsApplyEditsWithGlobalIds must be true.